savonet/liquidsoap/doc/content/cookbook.md

 The `crossfade()` function is already in liquidsoap.
 Unless you need a custom one, you should never have to copy the above example.
 It is implemented in the scripting language, much like this example.
 You can find its code in `utils.liq`.

 The fade-in and fade-out parameters indicate the duraction of the fading effects.
 The start-next parameters tells how much overlap there will be between the two tracks.
 If you want a long cross-fading with a smaller overlap, you should use a sequence to stick some blank section before the beginning of `b` in `fader`.
-The three parameters given here are only default values, and will be overriden by values coming from the metadata tags `liq_fade_in`, `liq_fade_out` and `liq_start_next`.
+The three parameters given here are only default values, and will be overridden by values coming from the metadata tags `liq_fade_in`, `liq_fade_out` and `liq_start_next`.

 For an advanced crossfading function, you can see the [crossfade documentation](crossfade.html)

 Alsa unbuffered output
 -----------------------
 You can use [Liquidsoap](index.html) to capture and play through alsa with a minimal delay.
-This particulary useful when you want to run a live show from your computer.
+This particularly useful when you want to run a live show from your computer.
 You can then directly capture and play audio through external speakers without delay for the DJ !

 This configuration is not trivial since it relies on your hardware.
 Some hardware will allow both recording and playing at the same time, some only one at once, and some none at all..
 Those note to configure are what works for us, we don't know if they'll fit all hardware.